 How many teams can a school enter?

 Schools can enter as many age divisions as they like.
-In each age division, schools can enter up to 2 teams, who will be designated “Team (A)” and “Team (B)” on the draws for the secondary age divisions.
-Primary school teachers must provide appropriate nicknames for their teams, e.g. “Swans” and “Demons”, to distinguish their teams.
-Many schools choose to enter 2 teams in the Years 11&12 division, 2 teams in the Years 9&10 division, and 2 teams in the Years 7&8 division so that a large group of students throughout the school can be involved and work together on their skills.
+In each age division, schools can enter up to 2 teams. which will be designated “Team (A)” and “Team (B)” on the draws for the secondary age divisions.
+Primary school teachers must provide appropriate nicknames, e.g. “Swans” and “Giants”, to distinguish their teams.
+Many schools choose to enter two teams in the Years 11&12 division, two teams in the Years 9&10 division, and two teams in the Years 7&8 division so that a large group of students throughout the school can be involved and work together on their skills.

 How do schools enter the challenge?

-Schools can enter the challenge by simply completing the appropriate online entry form before the deadline (you can access the forms by clicking here).
-For the Year 11 Metro and Years 11&12 divisions, that deadline is Wednesday 15 February 2017.
-For all other divisions, the deadline is Monday 27 February 2017.
+Schools can enter the challenge by simply accessing and completing the appropriate online entry form before the deadline.
+For the Years 11&12 age division, that deadline is Monday 15 February 2021.
+The deadline for the other divisions is Monday 1 March 2021.
 Please ensure that you include contact details for the teacher who will be looking after the team.
-All teachers involved should provide a direct email address (preferably your “@det.nsw.edu.au” departmental address) to help with our organisation.
-We’ll email you as soon as we’ve processed your school’s entries to confirm your details.
-If you have any questions about entering the challenge, please don’t hesitate to contact us at firstname.lastname@example.org.
+We’ll email you as soon as we’ve processed your school’s entries.
+If you have any questions about the entry process, please don’t hesitate to contact us at email@example.com.

 How much does the challenge cost?